SimonCropp/Polyfill/readme.md

 ### SDK / LangVersion

-This project leverages features the current stable SDK and c# language.
+This project uses features from the current stable SDK and c# language.
 As such consuming projects should target those:

 ### LangVersion